jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/SharedPtr/task.md

 The underlying object is only deallocated when the last shared pointer releases its ownership.

-Let us have a look at the example of `std::shared_ptr` usage:
+Let us have a look at an example of `std::shared_ptr` usage:

 ```c++
 void test() {